xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

 Authentic Sources manage attributes separately from Digital Credentials, which verify authenticity like physical documents.
 Losing a physical document doesn't mean losing the privileges it represents; it just means the User can't prove them.
 However, if a User loses privileges due to a serious infraction, the Authentic Source will revoke the related attributes.
 In such cases, when a User's attributes are updated, Authentic Sources MUST notify Credential Issuers to update the validity status of any Digital Credential containing those attributes.

-Credential Issuers MUST provide a web service available via PDND for Credential update notification and validity status as defined in Section :ref:`e-service-pdnd-catalogue:e-Service PDND Catalogue`.
+Credential Issuers MUST provide a web service available via PDND for Credential update notification and validity status as defined in Section :ref:`credential-issuer-endpoint:e-Service PDND Credential Issuer Catalogue`.
 For the protocol flow, please refer to the Section :ref:`e-service-pdnd:e-Service PDND`.
 Authentic Sources MUST use this notification service in the following cases:

   - The value of one or more Attributes contained in the Authentic Source's database has changed.